 Yes, if you want your podcast to appear on listening platforms like Apple Podcasts, Spotify and elsewhere, then you’ll need a podcast host in order to get your show online & available through listening devices.

-In this guide, we’ve broken down a ton of options for both free and cheap podcast hosting plans to compare and contrast from, which should make your decision that much easier.
+In this guide, we’ve broken down a ton of different podcast hosting options for both free and cheap hosting plans to compare and contrast from, which should make your decision that much easier.

 Now finally, a few words of parting advice for choosing your best podcast hosting platform from all the options on the market today.